Is same-sex attraction a sin?Question: "Is same-sex attraction a sin?"

 Answer: In Matthew 5:27–28, Jesus equates lust with adultery.
 This establishes a biblical principle: if it is a sin to do something, it is also a sin to desire to do that something.
-The Bible very clearly states that homosexuality is a sin (Leviticus 18:22; 20:13; Romans 1:26–27; 1 Corinthians 6:9).
+The Bible clearly states that homosexuality is a sin (Leviticus 18:22; 20:13; Romans 1:26–27; 1 Corinthians 6:9).
 Therefore, it is also sinful to desire to commit homosexual acts.
-It is a sin to be attracted to something that God declares to be immoral and unnatural.
-Yes, same-sex attraction is a sin.
+Does this mean that same-sex attraction is a sin?
+To answer this, we must distinguish between active sin and the passive condition of being tempted.

 Heterosexual lust is a sin (Matthew 5:27–28), but heterosexual attraction is not a sin.
 It is normal and natural for males to be attracted to females, and vice versa.
 There is absolutely nothing wrong with people finding the opposite gender attractive.
 It only becomes a sin if that attraction turns into lust.
-Once the attraction expands into a desire to do something sexually immoral, it has become sin.
+Once the attraction expands into a desire to do something sexually immoral, it has become sin in the heart.

-However, it is absurd to say that sin, since it comes “naturally,” should be embraced.
-Is it right for a person with a proclivity for anger to lash out in rage towards others?
+Because of the sin nature humanity possesses, same-sex attraction may feel “natural” to some, but it is absurd to say that sin, if it comes “naturally,” should be embraced.
+Is it right for a person with a proclivity for anger to lash out in rage toward others?
 Is it right for a kleptomaniac to steal?
-Is it right for a husband to commit adultery against his wife simply because a strong sex drive is part of his nature?
-Absolutely not!
+Is it right for a husband to commit adultery simply because a strong sex drive is part of his nature?
+Of course not.
 People may not always be able to control how or what they feel, but they can control what they do with those feelings (1 Peter 1:5–8).
+And we all have the responsibility to resist temptation (Ephesians 6:13).

 Recommended Resource: 101 Frequently Asked Questions About Homosexuality by Mike Haley